 Supervisee Name: Date:

-Individualized training plans are designed objectives as well as those of the training d to assist supervisees in meeting their personal training program.
+Individualized training plans are designed objectives as well as those of the training I to assist supervisees in meeting their personal training program.

-strengths as well as weaknesses as establi 2) Be used to by the intern and Site Supe plan is to: be beginning of the internship, based on the intern's shed by the Site Clinical Supervisor and the intern. ervisor to update and re-establish training aims at the bage, if necessary, for additional comments.
+strengths as well as weaknesses as establis 2) Be used to by the intern and Site Super beginning of the internship, based on the intern's shed by the Site Clinical Supervisor and the intern. rvisor to update and re-establish training aims at the age, if necessary, for additional comments.

 on the intern's progress.
-Please document supervisor should review this document together based any changes to this plan, based on review of Corm.
+Please document supervisor should review this document together based any changes to this plan, based on review of orm .
 Copies of the updated Training Plan should Director.

 Aims of Training: 1.

 2.

 3.

 4.

 Plan for Training:

 1.

 2.

 3.

 4.

 Additional Comments: